Looking for Pininfarina Spiders? Us too.

 Warning: Pinin era Spiders are dangerously sexy.
 You might linger in the garage too long.. running a finger across it before turning in.
 Maybe you'll start a web site about it..... proving you're a wee bit nuts.

 The rare 85.5 Spider seen here was another step up in luxury and refinement, but short lived.
 Offered now with rack and pinion steering, bigger brakes, and locking luggage compartment...
 The '85 1/2 is the "grail" of Pininfarina Spiders.
 Less than 60 may have survived.
-This car was invited to the Ault Park Concours d'elegance in Cincinnati.
-The first at a d'elegance.
+This restored Spider Europa was invited to the Ault Park Concours d'elegance in Cincinnati.
+The first 124 - ever - at a Concours d'elegance.

 " ...
 The Pininfarina mark is a sybol of prestige appreciated by connoisseurs who have always connected this name with personality and elegance" (from the 1985.5 Pininfarina catalog)

 One way you can tell an 1985 1/2 by it's unique 8 point cast wheels, as shown above.
 Compare to wheels in photo below.

 When we talk of "markets" we are generally speaking of catalog retail auctions.
 These sales results are what most price guides rely on.
 Not local sales but public sales.
 Mostly those auctions that print a nice catalog with photos and nice descriptions for people willing to fly in, get a hotel and compete to get a car they want.